If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 According to the rules, if you do not need any personal care, you will automatically disqualified for many home care programs.
 It does not matter how sick you are or how poor you are or how bad your problems are.
 It does not matter if you are literally going to starve to death because you have no way to get groceries.

 And it doesn’t matter how nice the caseworkers are.
-Even if they like you a lot and they are really nice and they really want to help you, they will still deny you, because those are the rules and they will lose their job if they don’t follow them.
+Even if they like you a lot and they are really nice and they really want to help you, they will still deny you.
+They may be really sad about denying you, but they have no choice.

-Here is some more information on answering personal care questions:
+Here is some more information on personal care questions:

 Say “Yes” or Say “No”